Jaleshwar: Transportation

 Jaleshwar is located 15 km south of Janakpur.
 Jaleshwar has fully operational bus and mini-bus services that reach almost all parts of this region that connected by roadways, almost including all the major hubs in the country.
 The main hub for buses is Jaleshwar Buspark, while small transits are located in several other places in the city like Buddhajibi chok, maccha bazar.
 Short routes are generally covered by e-rickshaw and mini-bus, while luxury coaches are available for long routes to destinations like Kathmandu, Birgunj, etc. The country's longest highway – Mahendra Highway – is linked from the city center.

 Indian and Nepalese nationals may cross the border without restrictions; however, there is a customs checkpoint for goods and third-country nationals.

 The most common public transport for commuters within the city have long been cycle rickshaws and electric rickshaws.
-Most common private transport are motorcycles, especially among young adults while bicycles are used by many.
+Most common private transport are motorcycles, especially among young adults, while bicycles are used by many.
 Recently the number of automobiles has increased.

 Trade

-This place is fastest growing trade centre of Nepal.
-There are some small and medium scale industries also.
+Jaleshwar is among the fastest growing trade centres of Nepal.
+There are some small and medium scale industries.
 As it is situated near the border of India, the main trade of this place is with Indian market.
-Nepal Government has planned to make this place as business hub of Nepal.
+The Nepalese Government has planned to make this place as business hub of Nepal.

-Business

-The place has growing business as it is border to India.
-Number of "A class" banks has opened its branched to Jaleshwor.
-Currently, there is 5 "A class" banks – Prabhu Bank, Century Bank, Laxmi Bank, Rastriya Banijya Bank and Agriculture Development Bank.
-There are several money transfer agencies like Mishika Enterprises, Monu Money Express, Shail Enterprites.
-Everest Bank Ltd, is also going to open its new branch at Pipra Bazar, which is close to Jaleshwor (between Jaleshwor & Janakpur road).